Fastrings/Photomosaics/README_WEB.md

 ## HOW TO USE

-Add all the images you want to see in the final results to the [source](https://github.com/Fastrings/Photomosaics/tree/master/Source_Images) folder. <br>
+Add all the images you want to see in the final results to the [source](https://github.com/Fastrings/Photomosaics/tree/master/Source_Images) folder.

 Simply run:

 - ``python photomosaics.py 'input' 'tile_size'``